MobyGamer/total-dos-launcher/CODE_OF_CONDUCT.md

 6. Non technical conflicts will be discussed in a separate space.
 Disruption of the project will not be allowed.

-7. Individual characteristics, including but not limited to, body, sex, sexual preference, race, language, religion, nationality, or political preferences are irrelevant in the scope of the project and will not be taken into account concerning your value or that of your contribution to the project.
-Discuss or debate the idea, not the person.

 8. There is no room for ambiguity: Ambiguity will be met with questioning;
 further ambiguity will be met with silence.
 It is the responsibility